browserengineering/book/book/scheduling-and-threading.md

 [graphics-pipeline]: https://en.wikipedia.org/wiki/Graphics_pipeline

-Refactoring our browser to think in terms of tasks will require significant changes throughout the browser---concurrent programming is never easy!
+Refactoring our browser to think in terms of tasks will require significant changes throughout---concurrent programming is never easy!
 But these architectural changes are a key optimization behind modern browsers, and enable many advanced features discussed in this and later chapters.